Applying security policies to agents

 - Go to the Policies tab in an agent group.

-- Choose the main security policy that you want to apply to all agents in the group from the Policy drop-down list.
+- In the Policies drop-down list, select the main security policy to be applied to all the agents in the group.

 TIP

 A blank policy is offered in the drop-down list.
-When one is used, the protection of an agent group (except self-protection) can be temporarily disabled, for example for tests and troubleshooting. - Click on Add a conditional policy if you need one, and give the policy a name.
+When one is used, the protection of an agent group (except self-protection) can be temporarily disabled, for example for tests and troubleshooting. - If necessary, click on Add a conditional policy.
+For more information, refer to Adding a conditional policy.

-- Choose the policy that will apply under certain conditions from the Policy drop-down list.
+In the window of the new conditional policy, select the policy which will be applied under certain conditions in the Policy drop-down list.

 to add a script, and specify its path, arguments and where to run it.
 Indicate what its Result must be for the test to be validated.
 This result must correspond to an output code of the script.